Rymes with Orange: History

 During this period, D'Eith was honored with a Best Keyboardist Award nomination at Canadian Music Week.
 After his official split from Rymes with Orange, D'Eith decided to re-focus his attention on his Law Practice, Politics and for his music output, he teamed up with Paul Schmidt, a classically trained acoustic guitar player, to form an ambient, instrumental project called Mythos.

 Niko also played on Bif Naked's eponymous album.
 Bif Naked was a support act for several dates on this summer tour.
 Part of the tour had to be postponed, however, after the band were involved in a tour van accident near Sicamous, British Columbia, January 13, 1995.
-They returned to the road at the beginning of March, 1995, with their friends Age of Electric, who shared a tour bus with them, on the appropriately titled "The Electric Orange Tour", which included dates all the way cross Canada, including Atlantic Canada, a region where they had never previously played.
+They returned to the road at the beginning of March 1995, with their friends Age of Electric, who shared a tour bus with them, on the appropriately titled "The Electric Orange Tour", which included dates all the way cross Canada, including Atlantic Canada, a region where they had never previously played.

-January 1996, not long after a three-week tour of New Zealand at the end of December and the beginning of the new year, original bass player Nelson Sinclair, takes a break from touring.
-Replacing him on the bass and backing vocals is Kevin Spencer, from Hamilton Ontario.
-Kevin's previous band, The Misunderstood, would often support Rymes With Orange on their Ontario tour dates.
+In January 1996, not long after a three-week tour of New Zealand at the end of December and the beginning of the new year, original bass player Nelson Sinclair, took a break from touring.
+Replacing him on the bass and backing vocals is Kevin Spencer, from Hamilton, Ontario.
+Spencer's previous band, The Misunderstood, would often support Rymes With Orange on their Ontario tour dates.

-At the Juno Awards of 1996 in Hamilton Ontario, the band garnered a nomination for Best New Group. and also marked Spencer's first public appearance with the band.
+At the Juno Awards of 1996 in Hamilton, Ontario, the band garnered a nomination for Best New Group. and also marked Spencer's first public appearance with the band.

 The band continued to tour and perform from late 1996 through early 1997, but then took a hiatus from touring to write and work on new songs.

 Trapped in the Machine was the band's most successful album, selling over 60,000 copies in Canada.

-In mid 1997, Kevin and Niko left Rymes to record and tour with Kim Bingham's band Mudgirl after her founding rhythm section members drummer/singer Glenn Kruger, and bassist/vocalist Russell Less pursued other creative opportunities.
+In mid-1997, Kevin and Niko left Rymes to record and tour with Kim Bingham's band Mudgirl after her founding rhythm section members drummer/singer Glenn Kruger, and bassist/vocalist Russell Less pursued other creative opportunities.
 Friend and drummer Bobby James of (Destineak), filled the position until the band found a permanent drummer.
 Rymes With Orange original members, singer Lyndon Johnson and guitarist Rob Lulic, along with long-time member Steeve Hennessy on keyboards, programming, vocals and guitar, were now looking for a new rhythm section for their upcoming album.